k-boyle/Oktane/README.md

 **Type Parsing**

-Oktane supports parsing all the primitive types, see PrimitiveTypeParser, and allowing a user to define their own.
+Oktane supports parsing all the primitive types, see `PrimitiveTypeParser`, and allowing a user to define their own.
-Type parsers are added during the CommandHandler building stage using the withTypeParser method.
+Type parsers are added during the `CommandHandler` building stage using the withTypeParser method.
 ```java
 public class PrimitiveTypeParser<User> implements TypeParser<User> {
     @Override